jhonkaniemi/bite/bite/examples.md

 # BITE Examples

 BITE examples is a collection of different biotic agents showcasing the various functionalities of BITE and how the agent parameters are setup in Javascript.
+Each agent has a special example of some individual BITE application:

+Heterobasidion - primary dispersal in landscape and secondary dispersal within cell Gypsy moth - cyclic outbreaks
+Roe deer - introduction everywhere in the landscape without dispersal kernel Ash dieback - host tree resistance
+Asian long-horned beetle - management interventions Mastodon - ???

 ## Heterobasidion root rot